M-Puig/M-Puig.github.io/_portfolio/portfolio-100.md

 A spline curve is the traced using the detected lines to obtain a path for the car.
 A line following algorithm was then implemented for the car to follow the curve, with appropriate speeds and angles.

 Sadly, this project was interrupted by the covid crisis before we could try it out around the lake.
 However, we had a test environment using AirSim, an open source vehicles simulator based on unreal engine 4.
-Here is a video of the car roaming on the virtual road.
+Here is a video of the car roaming by itself on the virtual road.

 <video width="640" height="360" controls>
   <source src="/images/portfolio-GTL/AirsimControlDemo.mp4" type="video/mp4">